-NCI will be the site of Australia’s fastest supercomputer, Gadi, in 2020.
-Supported by the Australian Government through its National Collaborative Research Infrastructure Strategy, Gadi represents a ten-fold increase in computing power over its predecessor, Raijin.
-This page will keep you up-to-date with what’s happening behind the scenes with Gadi as the system comes online.
-Stay tuned!
+NCI is the home of Australia’s fastest supercomputer, Gadi.
+Supported by the Australian Government through its National Collaborative Research Infrastructure Strategy, Gadi represents a significant upgrade in computing power and performance over its predecessor, Raijin.
+Scroll down the page to see exactly how the construction of the Gadi supercomputer progressed, from floor work, to water pipes, electrical work and finally hardware delivery and installation.

 Gadi is open for business - 18 November 2019 - Day 110